 The objectives of A-Coordination2 are subdivided into three WPs:

 WP1.1: Estimating initial conditions and developing a mode-initialisation method.

 WP1.3: Developing a coupled data assimilation approach.

 WP1.1: Creating initial conditions through the global GECCO approach will continue, while taking into account all available ocean and sea ice information.
-Testing a new climate mode initialization method is subdivided into the following tasks: estimating climate modes for MPI-ESM using empirical orthogonal function analysis; filtering out components from the synthesis/reanalysis that do not correspond to climate modes represented by MPI-ESM which may thus lead to unbalanced states; carrying out the assimilation run to produce the initial conditions for the initialized decadal hindcasts that will be performed and compared with the hindcasts from Module D.
+Testing a new climate mode initialisation method is subdivided into the following tasks: estimating climate modes for MPI-ESM using empirical orthogonal function analysis; filtering out components from the synthesis/reanalysis that do not correspond to climate modes represented by MPI-ESM which may thus lead to unbalanced states; carrying out the assimilation run to produce the initial conditions for the initialised decadal hindcasts that will be performed and compared with the hindcasts from Module D.

 WP1.3: We will perform assimilation experiments with the CESAM model to test the efficiency of the approach described by Abarbanel et al. (2010) to improve model parameters by assimilating data in coupled climate models.
 The objective is twofold; first, we will test how the improved consistency of the model climate with the data and with model-consistent initial conditions influences the forecast skill of a coupled climate model on various space and time scales.
 Second, we aim at producing a coupled synthesis that can provide model-consistent initial conditions for decadal predictions.
-Although the synthesis may be at first build on a simpler and coarser resolution climate model than what is currently state-of-the-art and used as the MiKlip prediction system, hindcasts initialized with this optimized model fields will provide insight into how model-consistent initialization affects the forecast skill.
+Although the synthesis may be at first build on a simpler and coarser resolution climate model than what is currently state-of-the-art and used as the MiKlip prediction system, hindcasts initialised with this optimised model fields will provide insight into how model-consistent initialisation affects the forecast skill.

 The following deliverables are planned for A-Coordination2: